algosup/2024-2025-project-3-quickest-path-team-4/README.md

 1. Download the project:

-    a.
-Open your terminal.
+    1. Open your terminal.
+        - For Windows:
+            - Type the `windows+R` keys, type `cmd` and press enter.
+        - For MacOS:
+            - Type the `command+space` keys, type `terminal` and press enter.

-    b.
-Clone this repository by typing git clone `https://github.com/algosup/2024-2025-project-3-quickest-path-team-4`.
+    2. Clone this repository by typing git clone `https://github.com/algosup/2024-2025-project-3-quickest-path-team-4`.

-    c.
-Type cd `2024-2025-project-3-quickest-path-team-4` to get into the project's directory.
+    3. Type cd `2024-2025-project-3-quickest-path-team-4` to get into the project's directory.

 2. Check if everything was installed correctly: